Health and Nutrition

 Generally, challenges experienced by the public in accessing health care in northern Uganda include regular stock-out of medication, absents of medical staff, lack of regular and emergency transport to health facilities, limited awareness of proper hygiene and nutrition standards and lack of the capacity to meet such basic standards for their families, one known outcome is high levels of iron- deficiencies in children.

-In July 2022, a medical camp for children was jointly organized by Link to Progress in partnership with the Medical checks for children (MCC) Netherlands and the Oyam district local government and it was held at Loro health center 3.
+Since 2022, 3 medical camps for children have jointly been organized by Link to Progress in partnership with the Medical checks for children (MCC) Netherlands in Oyam and Otuke districts where LTP operates.

-The camp provided a variety of services to over 900 children and caregivers including awareness creation through health related information, free medical checks, nutrition assessment, treatment for children below the age of 12, and referral of complicated cases for specialized treatment.
+The camps provided a variety of services to over 3,000 children and caregivers including awareness creation through health related information, free medical checks, nutrition assessment, treatment for children below the age of 12, and referral of complicated cases for specialized treatment.